(Disclosure: Some of the links below may be affiliate links)

-This crisis is not well-know, but it is a strong one.
+This crisis is not well-known, but it is a strong one.
 The end of Government spending caused it at the end of the war.
-Once the war was over, the United States stopped investing so much in their military.
+Once the war was over, the United States stopped investing so much in its military.
 It led to a significant drop in GDP as well as higher unemployment.
 During the war, people were either in the military or employed in the weapons industry.

 But there was also a collapse in the money supply and problems with the gold standard.
 And protectionist acts also played a role.

-It started in August 1929 and lasted until March 1933, that is three and a half years.
+It started in August 1929 and lasted until March 1933, three and a half years.
 The GDP declined 26.7% from the peak!
 And unemployment reached 24.9% in 1933!
 Compared to that, the Great Recession is almost insignificant.

 History of Recessions in Switzerland

 The economy in Switzerland is mostly following the same cycle as the United States and the European Union (EU).